 As individuals, we want to know that personal information about ourselves is handled properly, and we and others have specific rights in this regard.
-In the course of its activities People Building Limited will collect, store and process personal data, and it recognises that the correct and lawful treatment of this data will maintain confidence in the organisation and will provide for successful business operations in accordance with our operational and legal obligations.
+In the course of its activities NLP4Kids Ltd will collect, store and process personal data, and it recognises that the correct and lawful treatment of this data will maintain confidence in the organisation and will provide for successful business operations in accordance with our operational and legal obligations.

-The types of personal data that we may be required to handle include information about current, past and prospective employees, suppliers, licensees, customers, students and pupils, contractors and others with whom we communicate.
-The personal data, which may be held on paper or on a computer or other media, is subject to certain legal safeguards specified in the Data Protection Act 1998 (the Act) and other regulations.
+The types of personal data that we may be required to handle include information about current, past and prospective employees, suppliers, licensees, customers, students, contractors and others with whom we communicate.
+The personal data, which may be held on paper or on a computer or other media, is subject to certain legal safeguards specified in the Data Protection Act 1998 (the Act) and other regulations, including GDPR.
 The Act imposes restrictions on how we may process personal data, and a breach of the Act could give rise to criminal sanctions as well as bad publicity which clearly we wish to avoid.

 2. Status of the policy

 This policy (being Version 1 and in force and effect from 05/05/2010 has been approved by Gemma Bailey (Managing Director).
 It sets out our rules on data protection, the eight data protection principles contained in it and the legal conditions that must be satisfied in relation to the obtaining, handling, processing, storage, transportation and destruction of personal information.

 The Data Protection Compliance Manager is responsible for ensuring compliance with the Act and with this policy.
 That post is held by Gemma Bailey, (tel: 0203 6677294) gemma@NLP4Kids.org.
 Any questions or concerns about the operation of this policy should be referred in the first instance to the Data Protection Compliance Manager.